amiiralii/amiiralii.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I do explore Machine learning use cases in software engineering.
-Some folks call the field Automated Software Engineering, or AI4SE or even ML4SE!

-        You wanna here an unpopular opinion of mine? get ready!
-LLMs are overrated!!
-I am not a fan of today's trendy complex AI (language models).
-My PhD advisor, Dr. Timm Menzies, has the same opinion.
-Instead, I try to come up with simpler solutions that are as efficient, but exponentially cheaper. check out my latest works to see more.
+          Bigger isn’t always better.
+My research, guided by my advisor Dr. Timm Menzies, challenges the idea that ML in software engineering needs massive datasets to be effective.
+Instead, I explore how we can do more with less: tackling real SE problems with fewer, higher-quality labels.

+          This approach, which I call “Less, but better”, is about making ML practical, efficient, and impactful in the real world.
+Just as importantly, leaner models bring greater transparency and explainability, helping researchers and practitioners understand why models behave the way they do, not just what they predict.
+By combining efficiency with clarity, I aim to build solutions that are not only accurate, but also actionable and trustworthy.

-        you're intrested too? or wanna share your thoughts?
-        Don't hesitate to hit me up 😃
+          Interested, or want to share your thoughts?
+Don’t hesitate to reach out 😃
     design:
       columns: '1'
   # - block: collection